-Andy Miles regularly offers the self-evidently named 15 Songs, a mix of music new and old from Transistor's 40,000-song library.
+Andy Miles regularly offers up 15 Songs, a mix of music new and old from Transistor's 40,000-song library.
 That means lots of indie rock and electropop, but it also includes post-punk, post-rock, New Wave, No Wave, Britpop, dream pop, trip-hop, math rock, Kraut rock, glam, lounge, soul, lo-fi and the hard-to-classify.

 Until April 2018 Bring Your Own Beat was the show in which Transistor Radio invited sound artists of all kinds to create an original piece.
 Beginning in June 2018 BYOB also became a platform for guest DJs to craft and present a playlist of songs.